joaobitu/block-talk/README.md

 ## Later Patches

 - Now comments are displayed without the need to refresh, and you can also delete blocks and comments!
 A starter page was also added to instruct the user to create an account, and now all modals close upon performaing the intended action for the modal!(11/12/2022)
 - Now the Profile Update function also happens without refreshing!
 I have also added a fun little tutorial to teach the usability for the application!
+Also improved block sorting button display(12/12/2022)